-Keeping in line with overall automotive sales, industry experts anticipate the automotive lighting segment to grow to $35.9 billion by 2022, at a 5.7 percent compound annual growth rate.
+Keeping in line with overall automotive sales, industry experts anticipate the enhanced automotive lighting segment to grow to $35.9 billion by 2022, at a 5.7 percent compound annual growth rate.
 Two technological trends are contributing to this growth and transformation of automotive lighting:

 While these technologies are at different stages of development and implementation across markets, industry players are now "active in the development of LED headlamps and variable-beam adaptive headlight systems," according to Just Auto.

 For example, a technology known as ‘laser matrix’ is improving the safety of high-beam driving.
 The technology combines laser lights, digital light processing and micro mirrors into a lighting architecture that has both light and dark zones.
 The system automatically masks-out areas in front of the vehicle, such as on-coming cars, to avoid blinding drivers and pedestrians; and intensifies light into traffic signs or dangerous situations.

 Another emerging lighting solution is the ability to mount LED’s at variable angles directly onto circuit boards to enable advanced lighting designs and customization.
 Not only does it simplify production, and reduce material costs, it simplifies the complexity of lighting systems and enables the designers vision.